motherjones/simple-slider/README.md

 ## How it works

-*MoJo staffers:* Before you get started, following [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project).
+*MoJo users:* Before you get started, following [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project).

 In its simplest form, this slider is a collection of slides, where each slide consists of a `title`, `middle image`, and some caption `text`.
 Accordingly, you'll need to create a Google Spreadsheet with a `title`, `middle image`, and `text` column, filling each row with your story content.
 We'll go over how to set up and format your spreadsheet below, but here's a snapshot of what your data should look like: